Natural Ways to Soothe Irritated Eyes

 Make sure you don’t apply too much, because a little kohl goes a long way.

-It may sting a little when you first apply it, so pay attention to your body’s response in case you are allergic to it.
+It may sting a little when you first apply it, so pay attention to your body’s response.
+This is in case you’re allergic to it.